 HECS-HELP covers the costs of your undergraduate degree.
 Pending your eligibility, the Australian Government pays for some of your studies, and gives you a loan to pay for the rest.

-You’ll replay your HECS-HELP loan through the tax system when you’re employed full-time and earning over a certain amount.
+You’ll repay your HECS-HELP loan through the tax system when you’re employed full-time and earning over a certain amount.
 Visit Study Assist to find out more about when you will start repaying your loan.
 To help you understand what your repayments might be after your income is over the threshold, use the ATO’s Study and training support loans repayment calculator.

 To be eligible for a HECS-HELP loan you’ll need to be accepted into your degree as a Commonwealth supported place student.
 Plus, there are some citizenship and residency requirements.
 You’ll need to be: